11 Surefire Tips to Improve Productivity Using BPM Workflow

 A word of warning, though.
 Redefine your parameters too often and you will end up with confused members of staff.
 There are only so many times they can adapt to changes before they start to become confused by it all.
 Do not forget that you need to train staff every time you reset those parameters, so the productivity, time, or cost saving bonuses need to be measured carefully to see if the new savings are worth the expended training costs.

 Let us use an example.
-If you spend an hour a day answering emails and you want to streamline this process, you can make changes to the bpm workflow in a variety of ways.
+If you spend an hour a day answering emails and you want to streamline this process, you can make changes to the bpm workflows in a variety of ways.
 Have a secretary answer your emails, automate the system so that the right mails reach the right departments without your intervention… there are any number of ways to update the way your firm handles emails, all of which benefit you by freeing up your time.

 By having really clean sales data, creating a sales culture where people can overachieve, setting KPIs that drive actual results and consistently monitoring, measuring and adjusting them, I’ve really been able to improve many parts of business development here at HubSpot. -Hubspot director of business development.

 Now… originally, your KPI for answering your emails might have been how quickly you could get through them when you arrived in the morning.
 Some mornings might be entirely devoured by answering emails… some mornings you might be finished in a half hour.
-If you redefine your bpm workflow so that your emails go elsewhere, you can no longer use this KPI.
+If you redefine your bpm workflows so that your emails go elsewhere, you can no longer use this KPI.
 A better one could be measuring how many emails get to the correct departments using the software system.
 It might be in measuring response time, or in measuring how much you can make now that this time has been freed up.

 KPIs should always be relative to the task at hand.
 You can learn more about them (and what makes a good one) over on Investopedia if you are still confused.

-10. Gather Data: Once you have your new BPM workflow software up and running, you will need to immediately gather data to test its efficiency.
+Once you have your new BPM workflow software up and running, you will need to immediately gather data to test its efficiency.
 If it is not performing as well as or (preferably) better than your old system, then the time spent training, researching, and developing, has all been wasted.

 Although gathering data is a vital part of all this monitoring, do keep in mind that initial numbers will not be one hundred percent reliable.
 With any new system, expect mistakes for the first week or so.
 After this, your data should start to level off and be more complete.